there4/fogbugz-php-cli/README.md

      note (#case#) ("note string") :: Set a note for a particular case start (#case#)                :: Start working on a case stop                          :: Stop all work

+## Setup

+I use this with a bash alias:

+    alias fb='php ~/Projects/fogbugz-php-cli/working.php'